michaelcontento/traffic-light-client/protocol.rst

 --------

 The response is also just a simple `HTTP-Response`_ (`MIME type`_: ``text-plain``) with a human readable text protocol as body.
-And the text protocol is a compilation of one or more of the following events.
+The text protocol is a compilation of one or more of the following events.

 .. _HTTP-Response: http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Server_response
 .. _MIME type: http://en.wikipedia.org/wiki/MIME_type